JainFamilyInstitute/azure-connectors/README.md

 No environment variables should contain secrets!

 ## Authentication
 Authentication to Azure services is passwordless, using Entra ID (aka Azure AD).
 For local development, specify `AZURE_CREDENTIAL_SOURCE=cli` in the `.env` or as an environment variable.
-For deployment in an app service, container app, or function, speciry `AZURE_CREDENTIAL_SOURCE=default`.
+For deployment in an app service, container app, or function, specify `AZURE_CREDENTIAL_SOURCE=default`.

 ## Usage